vamshi-krishna-kotla/view-files/proposed-updates.md

 ## Proposed Updates
+- show file size in collapsed format as well
 - Remove file extension field as the filename already has it
 - use dynamic routes (this increase the speed of accessing and computing only selected targets)
     - DO NOT precompute the directory tree when the server is started